rahulsajekar/Java-Programming-Principles-of-Software-Design/Week4/quiz_answer.md

 **Ans:**
 - Open/Closed Principle: the BufferedReader class is designed such that it can have its functionality expanded (to read from new data sources) without having to modify its code

--Abstraction: the BufferedReader class can work with any class that conforms to a specific interface, and does not need to know the details of how/where it reads data.
+- Abstraction: the BufferedReader class can work with any class that conforms to a specific interface, and does not need to know the details of how/where it reads data.